totara/theme-plugin-example/readme.md

 ## Documentation
-Documentation is available on the [Totara public developer documentation](https://help.totaralearning.com/display/DEV/Tui+front-end+framework) website.
-Improvements and feedback are welcome, please submit your feedback to the Totara Support team.
+Documentation is available on the [Totara public developer documentation](https://help.totaralearning.com/display/DEV/Tui+front-end+framework) website, covering architectural goals, technology stack and more dtetail on custom themes.
+Improvements and feedback are welcome, both for this example and the public developer documentation, please submit your feedback to the Totara Support team.